You are currently viewing Insights from an Expert: Health Benefits and Side Effects of Palo Azul Tea

 Insights from an Expert: Health Benefits and Side Effects of Palo Azul Tea

 Isn’t it fascinating how our world is full of surprises, especially when it comes to the incredible variety of plants and animals?
 One tree that might not be on everyone’s radar is Palo azul, also known as Eysenharditia Polystachya or kidneywood.
-It’s native to Mexico and parts of the United States.
+It’s native to Mexico and parts of the United States, and this part I got to know only during my stint in Guadalajara.

 In specific cultural practices, purification rites include the use of incense crafted from Palo Azul wood, known for its symbolic and spiritual significance.
 Nevertheless, the predominant method of incorporating Palo Azul into daily life involves the preparation of a soothing tea.